 Tom is an elderly person living in his house.
 Since he has become weaker, he has subscribed to a wireless sensing service of his MNO so that his health state (including e.g. lack of movement, detection of falls, breathing rate) can be monitored 24/7 when he is at his home.
 Wireless sensing is a promising technology for health monitoring [34] [35] [36] [37] that does not require a person to wear a health monitoring device on his/her body (which people may forget, requires recharging, and can be uncomfortable to wear over long periods of time).

-A single base station is not capable of covering Tom’s home with good coverage.
-Thus, multiple base stations capable of acting as wireless transmitters and/or receivers cooperate to ensure excellent coverage.
-Furthermore, the received reflected radar signal is sometimes weak, and thus, the MNO offers the possibility of using a phone with wireless sensing receiving capabilities.
-The usage of the phone also allows more accurate measurements of certain vital signs (e.g. breathing rate) since the phone is close to Tom.
-The usage of the phone also allows the MNO to offload the workload from the base station to the phone.
-Also other UEs in vicinity of Tom could take part in the sensing.
+A single sensing transmitter is not capable of covering Tom’s home with good coverage.
+Thus, multiple sensing transmitters and sensing receivers owned by MNO cooperate to ensure excellent coverage.
+Furthermore, the received reflected radar signal is sometimes weak, and thus, the MNO offers the possibility of using a sensing transmitter and/or sensing receiver owned by a user.
+The usage of user’s sensing transmitter and/or sensing receiver also allows more accurate measurements of certain vital signs (e.g. breathing rate) since it is close to Tom.
+The usage of user’s sensing transmitter and/or sensing receiver also allows the MNO to offload the workload from the MNO owned sensing transmitters and sensing receivers to the user owned sensing transmitters and receivers.
+Also other sensing transmitters and receivers in vicinity of Tom could take part in the sensing.

-Fig. 5.x.1.1 shows a schematic illustration of how such system could look like, whereby the blue arrow indicates transmitted wireless sensing signals from Base Station A, and the green dashed arrows indicate reflected wireless sensing signals received by Base Station B and Tom’s phone.
+Fig. 5.x.1.1 shows a schematic illustration of how such system could look like, whereby the blue arrow indicates transmitted wireless sensing signals from sensing transmitter A, and the green dashed arrows indicate reflected wireless sensing signals received by sensing receiver B and Tom’s phone as a sensing receiver.